polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/events.md

 ### Learn More

 - Learn more about the [macros](macros) used in Substrate runtime development.
-- Learn more about using the [Polkadot JS api](../integrate/polkadot-js).
+- Learn more about using the [Polkadot-JS API](../integrate/polkadot-js).

 ### Examples